-Research addresses component development for turbine systems fueled with various fuels, including hydrogen and natural gas in both simple and combined cycle applications.
-Topic areas include improved combustor designs to reduce NOx emissions, novel cooling schemes and thermal barrier coatings to protect first-stage turbine blades from higher turbine inlet temperatures, sensor development, and aerothermal studies to enhance overall thermal efficiency.
+Research addresses component development for turbine systems that are powered by various fuels, including hydrogen and natural gas in both simple and combined cycle applications.
+Topic areas include improved combustor designs to reduce nitrogen oxide NOx emissions, novel cooling schemes and thermal barrier coatings to protect first-stage turbine blades from higher turbine inlet temperatures, sensor development and aerothermal studies to enhance overall thermal efficiency.

-Current research assesses the potential benefit of PGC systems when used with gas turbines in both simple and combined cycles.
+Current research assesses the potential benefit of pressure gain combustion systems when used with gas turbines in both simple and combined cycles.
 Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction and lab-scale testing/component prototyping for integration with gas turbine engines.

 Research and development focus on improving plant performance and adding load-following capabilities by improving turbines in steam-based power cycles.
 Topic areas include advanced manufacturing techniques that reduce cost, advanced maintenance techniques and overall efficiency improvements.